HarshadZade/academic-kickstart/content/project/snake/index.md

 <span style="color:blue">**Abstract**</span>

-Snake robots provide an efficient mobility solution  for traversing through pipes, crevasses and rough terrain but are limited when traversing over structured environments.
-Also, autonomous path planning is still a challenging area for snakes.
-In comparison, legged robots do not suffer from these limitations but may not be as robust as snake robots when moving in rough terrain.
-In general, snakes and legged robots have different efficiencies, speed, payload capacity, etc., depending on the type of environment that the robot is trying to traverse.
-Furthermore, similar trade-offs exists for different type of legged robots such as biped and quadrupeds.
-A large body of prior work exists on re-configurable robots to get the best of all these worlds.
-However, most of these solutions consist of a large number of complicated mechanisms to detach and re-attach at different places making the system fragile and increase its size, weight and powe (SWaP).
-We propose a **Bi-Serpentine Quadrupedal robot (BiSerQ)** that easily transforms from snake robots to a quadruped with minimal change in modules.
-Experimental results on hardware demonstrate the mobility in both snake and quadruped modes and transition between them.
+Selection of mobility modes for robot navigation consists of various trade-offs.
+Snake robots are ideal for traversing through constrained environments such as pipes, cluttered  and rough terrain whereas bipedal robots are more suited for structured environments such as stairs.
+Finally, quadruped robots are more agile than bipeds and can carry larger payloads than snake robots but struggle to navigate through soft soil, sand, ice and constrained environments.
+A Re-configurable robot can achieve the best of all worlds.
+Unfortunately, state-of-the-art re-configurable robots rely on rearrangement of modules through complicated mechanisms to dissemble and assemble at different places which increases its size, weight and power (SWaP) requirements.
+We propose Re-configurable Quadrupedal-Bipedal Snake Robots (ReQuBiS) which is capable of transforming between mobility modes without any rearrangement of modules.
+Hence, requiring just a single modification mechanism.
+Furthermore, our design allows the robot to split into two agents to perform tasks in parallel for biped and snake mobility.
+Experimental results demonstrate these mobility capabilities in snake, quadruped and biped modes along with transition between them.